-It’s not known how much of the food eaten on the Sunshine Coast is actually grown here, but estimates are less than 3%, significantly below the provincial average.
-That means 97% (or more) is shipped in from across the globe in a food chain that is increasingly vulnerable.
+It’s not known how much of the food eaten on the Sunshine Coast is actually grown here, but estimates are less than 1-2%, significantly below the provincial average of around 48%.
+That means 98% (or more) is shipped in from across the globe in a food chain that is increasingly vulnerable.

 Research measures how much our projects and investments impact the food system.
 It’s the framework upon which all plans, policy and initiatives may be built, and it pulls together the evidence from which we can all determine our future success.